dobromir-hristov/vuecommunity/faqs/README.md

 The `question` is essentially the title but is also used to build the slug.

 It should be phrased as a question and is required.

-### Category

-The `category` is the heading that the question will be filed under and is required.

-Currently the categories are:

-1. General Vue
-2. Components
-3. Vuex
-4. UI Libraries
-5. Server Side Rendering
-6. Toolchain
-7. Cascading Style Sheets

-For now, they are case-sensitive, so watch out for that.

 ### Links